DevelopedByDev/portfolio_website/posts/late night talking.md

 sitting on a desk i'm not completely supposed to be sitting at, writing this at 5:14 am in the morning with 240 mg of caffeine in my veins, i'm convinced. i'm going back to the night. i've kept it waiting long enough.

-it might kill me faster, much faster. but i'd rather die with the night by my side than in broad daylight.
+it might kill me faster. much faster.

+but maybe that's ok.

 good night.